Video: Introduction to the LabVIEW Environment

 Every VI has a front panel that you can design as a user interface.
 You also can use front panels as a way to pass inputs and receive outputs when you call the VI from another block diagram.
 You create the user interface of a VI by placing controls and indicators on the front panel of a VI.
 When you interact with a front panel as a user interface, you can modify controls to supply inputs and see the results in indicators.
 Controls define inputs, and indicators display outputs.

 Controls are typically knobs, push buttons, dials, sliders, and strings.
-Controls simulate instrument input devices and supply data to the block diagram of the VI.
+They simulate instrument input devices and supply data to the block diagram of the VI.
 Indicators are typically graphs, charts, LEDs, and status strings.
 Indicators simulate instrument output devices and display data the block diagram acquires or generates.

 Figure 1 has two controls: Number of Measurements and Delay (sec).
 It has one indicator: an XY graph named Temperature Graph.